What are chronic venous insufficiency and postphlebitic syndrome?

 Chronic venous insufficiency may cause pain or aching, swelling, skin rash, leg sores, and changes in how your leg looks

-Doctors do ultrasound to look at blood flow in your leg veins to tell if you have chronic venous insufficiency
+Doctors do an ultrasound to look at blood flow in your leg veins to tell if you have chronic venous insufficiency

 To treat chronic venous insufficiency, keep your leg raised, wear compression stockings, and carefully treat any skin sores

 The main cause of chronic venous insufficiency is: